 Available grinds: whole bean, espresso machine, Aeropress, moka pot, drip, V60, Chemex, cafetière, cold brew, clever dripper

-This independent Birmingham-based roaster sources beans from all over the world for its cafe and subscription service.
+This independent Birmingham-based roaster sources beans from all over the world for its cafe and subscription service in the UK.
 It also prides itself on relationships with farmers and cooperatives that support sustainable growth, ethical trading and pricing.
 No intimidating coffee jargon here, just a selection of premium beans, roasted to order in its coffee shop.
 Founders, Brummie-born Ameeta and Nathan Retzer, originally from Chicago, want everyone to feel as welcome in their cafe as they would in their own living room.
 Sample aromatic and creamy Salvadorian beans or a medium-roasted Kenyan bean with notes of vanilla and tropical fruits.
 Simply select a filter, espresso or whole bean subscription and wait for interesting single origin coffee to drop onto your doormat.

 Frequency: 250g bag every week, fortnightly, three weeks or four weeks